aberesamwel/Akan--name-finder/README.md

-    index.html: The main HTML file containing the structure of the website. static/style.css: The CSS file for styling the website. public/: A directory containing all the images used in the portfolio.
+    index.html: The main HTML file containing the structure of the website. static/style.css: The CSS file for styling the website. public/: A directory containing all the names used in the Akan Name Generator.
     README.md: This file, providing an overview and setup instructions.

 Contributing